flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 cfg Template Cycle (optional):

--fill the name of the cfg template folder that includes a server_cfg.ini and/or entry_list.ini in the app.exe.config key template_cycle, separated with ;
+-fill the name of the cfg template folder that includes a server_cfg.ini and/or entry_list.ini in the exe.config key template_cycle, separated with ;
 e.g.
 <add key="template_cycle" value="spa_gt3;nurburgring_street_mix"/>

-In the app.exe.config you can also specify which incidents are broadcasted, 0=off, 1=only car with car, 2=all
+In the exe.config you can also specify which incidents are broadcasted, 0=off, 1=only car with car, 2=all
 <add key="broadcast_incidents" value="2"/>

 You can specify the number of result broadcast positions